Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. What are emotions, and how do we experience them?
+1. What are emotions, and how do we experience them? `382`
-2. What are the functions of emotions?
+2. What are the functions of emotions? `383`
 3. What are the explanations for emotions?
 4. How does nonverbal behavior relate to the expression of emotions?
 5. A current controversy focuses on whether the emotional response predominates over the cognitive response or vice versa ?`page 382`
+6. James lang theory of emotion and its set backs ?`385- ^`
+7. Cannon bard theory ? drawbacks ?`386- ^`
+8. Schater singer theory and its experiment ?`387`
-6. Are basic facial expressions inborn or are they learned ?
+9. Are basic facial expressions inborn or are they learned ?`390`
+10. Facial effect program and facial feedback hypothesis ?experiment on feedback.`390`
-7. How could blind athletes have learned when they would be expected to “smile politely,” even if they did not feel happiness ?
+11. How could blind athletes have learned when they would be expected to “smile politely,” even if they did not feel happiness ?
-8. Although it seems like basic emotions are expressed similarly across cultures, can you think of examples of nonverbal behaviors that differ across cultures?
+12. Although it seems like basic emotions are expressed similarly across cultures, can you think of examples of nonverbal behaviors that differ across cultures?
 ---
 #### Summary
 ---